-When you hire a virtual assistant, it's essential to make sure that they understand their task list and your expectations of their work and time.
+When you add a virtual assistant, it's essential to make sure that they understand their task list and your expectations of their work and time.
 Your onboarding process should include reviewing their job description and everything on their plate as they take on their new role.
-Clear directions and deadlines will help your new VA deliver dependable work that boosts your company's productivity.
+Clear directions and deadlines will help your new independent contractor deliver dependable work that boosts your company's productivity.

-While your VA should work independently without requiring constant monitoring, as they ramp up, check-in on a task about 10-20% of the way in, so you can assess their understanding and comprehension.
-You don't want to waste time or money if things weren't clear!
+While your VA should work independently without requiring constant monitoring, as they ramp up, check in on a task about 10-20% of the way in so you can assess their understanding and comprehension.
+You don't want to waste time or money if things aren't clear!

-Keep in mind that it takes about 3-6 months to really learn a job/task, so keep supporting your VA throughout this time.
+Keep in mind that it takes about 3-6 months to really learn a job or task, so keep supporting your VA throughout this time.
 Everybody has a different timeframe to onboard—but once your virtual figures out what they are doing, your company and clients will soon experience the benefit!
 You've now delegated a job that you never have to take back!